American Silversmiths

 • He worked circa 1822-1830 as a silversmith in Rutland VT 16

-• He was a partner in 1830-1831 with Joel White in Athens GA as B. B. LORD & Co.
+• Partnership: Joel White, in 1830-1831, in Athens GA.
+As B. B. LORD & Co.
 The firm offered for sale gold and silver watches, watch chains, keys, seals, rings, breast pins, etc. They repaired watches and clocks and regularly advertised watches, jewelry made from Georgia gold, silver table and teaspoons, spectacles, tea and coffee "setts," etc. The partnership was dissolved on 01 November by White's retirement.
 15

 • He worked in 1831-1833 as a silversmith in Athens GA 16

-• He was a partner on 2 Nov 1833-21 Jan 1836 with Ebenezer Lord and W. P. Sage in Athens GA as B. B. LORD & Co.
+• Partnership: Ebenezer Lord and W. P. Sage, on 2 Nov 1833-21 Jan 1836, in Athens GA.
+As B. B. LORD & Co.
 The firm continued working much as the former proprietors had done and musical instruments were added to the stock.
 16

 • He worked in 1838-1840 as a silversmith in Athens GA as B. B. LORD & Co., continuing the firm after the death of his brother, Ebenezer.
 In June 1838 he secured the services of G. M. Griffen "whose reputation as a watchmaker increased with the years."
 16